kartoza/sawps/docs/src/developer/guide/workflows.md

     - Develop and execute functional tests to ensure that the newly added feature or code meets the specified requirements and functions as intended.

 4. **Playwright Tests.**
-    - Implement and run Playwright tests to perform end-to-end testing, validating the functionality and behavior of the application from a user's perspective.
+    - Implement and run Playwright tests to perform end-to-end testing, validating the functionality and behaviour of the application from a user's perspective.

 5. **Write End User Documentation.**
     - Create comprehensive documentation that provides end users with clear instructions and information on how to use the new feature or functionality.